andylamp/ptucc_compiler/docs/ptuc_parser.md

     ;
  ```

-So using the `add_op` rule as previously we can modify it as follows to *enforce* that particular rule to have the
+So using the `add_op` rule we can modify it as follows to *enforce* that particular rule to have the
 precedence (and associativity) of `IF_THEN` or any other symbol.
 We will explain why we need `IF_THEN` and
 `TYPE_CASE_PREC` when dealing with `ptuc` grammar.